 KC Concepcion’s update for Razorbacks weekend

-Good news for Texas A&M fans — according to Brown, Aggies Insider, wide receiver KC Concepcion was not listed on the team’s availability report ahead of Saturday’s game against Arkansas.
-Concepcion has been dealing with a hamstring issue that limited him in the second half against Florida, but his return is a positive sign for the Aggies’ offense.
-It’s still unclear whether he’ll play a full game or be limited in snaps, but his aura alone gives their QB Marcel Reed another dangerous weapon to work with.
+Good news for Texas A&M fans.
+According to Brown, Aggies Insider, the team didn’t list wide receiver KC Concepcion on the availability report before Saturday’s game against Arkansas.
+Concepcion has been dealing with a hamstring issue that limited him in the second half against Florida.
+But his return is a positive sign for the Aggies’ offense.

-Read Top Stories First From EssentiallySports
+Top Stories

 Concepcion has been one of the most explosive players for Texas A&M this season, leading the team in receiving touchdowns and making big plays both as a receiver and a returner.
 He’s hauled in 28 catches for 447 yards and 5 touchdowns.
-His 80-yard punt return for a touchdown in the season opener against UTSA remains one of the highlights of the year for the Aggies.
+His 80-yard punt return for a touchdown in the season opener against UTSA remains one highlight of the year for the Aggies.
 If he’s able to play close to full strength, he could give the Razorbacks a run for their money.

 ADVERTISEMENT

-However, the team will have to adjust to the loss of starting running back Le’Veon Moss, who has been ruled out for the Arkansas game.
+However, the team must adjust to the loss of starting running back Le’Veon Moss, who has been ruled out for the Arkansas game.
 Moss’s absence means more pressure on the Aggies’ passing attack and depth in the backfield.
-Also, tight end Kiotti Armstrong is listed as questionable, leaving Texas A&M with some uncertainty heading into the matchup.
-Even so, with Concepcion likely available, the Aggies’ offense still has plenty of firepower.
+Also, tight end Kiotti Armstrong remains questionable, leaving Texas A&M with some uncertainty heading into the matchup.

 ADVERTISEMENT